Below are a few screen shots from the interview…

 – Their own awareness of their disability – Emotional maturity

-– Your ability to answer any questions they might have
+– Your ability to fully answer any questions they might have

-From a personal perspective, I recommend an open and honest policy from the very beginning.
+From my personal perspective, I recommend an open and honest policy from the very beginning.

-I was officially diagnosed with congenital muscular dystrophy at age 4 (specified as Ullrich CMD many years later), but I was always aware of my disability.
-I recognised that I was different from my peers – I was unable to walk, run and climb steps.
-I also looked different – I was very thin as a child, I had contractures and scoliosis causing asymmetry of the torso.
+I was always aware of my disability and limitations.
+I recognised that I was different from my peers – unable to walk, run and climb steps.
+I also looked different – I was very thin as a child, had joint contractures and scoliosis, causing asymmetry of the torso.

-My parents told us that I have something called muscular dystrophy, meaning I have much weaker muscles than other children.
-At that age, this was enough knowledge for me.
+My parents told my siblings and I of the term muscular dystrophy, meaning that my muscles are much weaker than those of other children.
+At that stage, this was all the information I needed.

 – Always trust your instincts!
-As the saying goes, a mother knows best.
-This has certainly proved true in my case.
-My mother, noticing my delayed progression as a baby, sought medical help and was told she was an “over-reactive mother”.
-Thankfully, she persisted and met with a neuromuscular specialist who almost immediately identified my condition.
+Aware of my delayed progression as a baby, my mother sought medical help and was told she was an “over-reactive mother”.
+Thankfully, she persisted and met with a neuromuscular specialist, who almost immediately identified my condition.

-– Starting school can be daunting for any child: Being parted from their parents, away from home and surrounded by lots of unfamiliar faces.
-But for a child with a disability like muscular dystrophy, this transition can be even more challenging.
+– Starting school can be daunting for any child.
+But for a child with muscular dystrophy, this transition can be even more challenging.

-– Particularly in this day and age, there is no reason why a child with a muscle-wasting condition shouldn’t attend mainstream school.
+– There is no reason why a child with a muscle-wasting condition shouldn’t attend mainstream school.
 However, you must consider your child as an individual and decide whether or not you feel this would be best for them.
 Indeed, your child may have a preference.
-Some would rather attend a school for special educational needs.
+Some may elect to attend a school for special educational needs.

 – It is essential to ensure staff are fully aware of your child’s needs and abilities.
-Meet with the special educational needs co-ordinator (SENCo) well in advance and if possible, meet and introduce your child to their new teacher and *teaching assistant/support worker (*where applicable).
-This will help them feel more comfortable and confident when their first day of school arrives.
+Meet with the special educational needs co-ordinator (SENCo) well in advance.
+If possible, meet and introduce your child to teachers and support assistants.
+This will help them feel more at ease when their first day of school arrives.

 – Ask your child’s physiotherapist and/or occupational therapist to visit the school and meet with staff to share their knowledge and expertise.

 – Be positive, be optimistic, be encouraging.
 BUT don’t make promises you can’t keep: As your child grows and interacts with other children, they will become increasingly aware of their differences.
-This will inevitably lead to questions.
 They may ask why they can’t stand, walk or run like their friends.
-Furthermore, if your child has a progressive form of muscular dystrophy, they may ask you if their symptoms will get worse as they get older.
+Furthermore, if your child has a progressive form of muscular dystrophy, they may wonder if their symptoms will get worse as they get older.

-For instance, I was able to walk short distances until the age of 10.
-We were never told if I would continue to do so as I grew.
-Therefore, I would often ask, ‘will I always be able to walk or will I have to use a wheelchair?’
+I was able to walk short distances until the age of 10.
+We were never given any information or guidance.
+We weren’t advised if or when my ability to walk would come to an end.
+I would therefore often ask my parents, “will I always be able to walk or will I have to use a wheelchair?”

 – For most children with muscular dystrophy, the biggest changes occur during puberty.

-– Growth spurts put extra strain on weakening muscles.
+– Growth puts extra strain on weakening muscles.

 – If able to weight-bear, your child could lose this ability resulting in the need for a wheelchair.

-– It is likely that your child will accept having to use a wheelchair more than you.
+– It is likely your child will accept and embrace mobility aids and equipment more than you.
 Children are very adaptable.
-From personal experience, I can tell you that using a wheelchair is a great relief compared to exerting all your strength, energy and reserves on standing and walking.
+For me personally, using a wheelchair was a great relief.
 A wheelchair offers mobility and freedom.
-So please keep this in mind.

-– Growth also leads to contractures becoming more severe.
-Regular physiotherapy (ie. stretching) will help maintain flexibility and movement.
+– Growth also leads to contractures.
+Regular physiotherapy helps to maintain flexibility and movement.

-– If untreated, spinal curvature (scoliosis) will increase resulting in asymmetry of the torso, a tilted pelvis, pressure sores and discomfort.
+– If untreated, spinal curvature (scoliosis) will progress, resulting in asymmetry of the torso, a tilted pelvis, pressure sores and discomfort.

 – Scoliosis, along with muscle deterioration, impacts on respiratory function.
-Should your child feel overly tired, nap during the day, or experience regular headaches, particularly on first waking, you must see a specialist respiratory consultant.
-It might be necessary to introduce noninvasive ventilation nocturnally.
+If your child feels overly tired, naps during the day, or experiences regular headaches, particularly on first waking, you must see a specialist respiratory consultant.
+It might be necessary to introduce nocturnal noninvasive ventilation.

 – Noninvasive ventilation (NIV) comes in the form of either a CPAP or BiPAP machine (usually the latter).

-– Bilevel positive airway pressure (BiPAP): a face mask is worn (many different styles are available) and air is delivered from a machine through a tube to support breathing.
+– Bilevel positive airway pressure (BiPAP): a face mask is worn, and air is delivered from a machine through a tube to support breathing.

 – Other respiratory equipment your teenager may benefit from, especially when ill: Nebuliser and cough assist machine (seek advice and information from your respiratory consultant and respiratory physiotherapist).